 Q: Can the rent go up during the term of my lease?

-A: Only if your lease has a provision for an increase during the lease term.
-Otherwise, your rent will be the amount stated on the lease for the duration you signed for.
+A: Only if your lease has a provision allowing for an increase during the lease term.
+Otherwise, your rent will be the amount stated on the lease for the length of your lease.

 Q: If I do not pay my rent, what will happen?

-A: Late charges could be incurred.
-In addition to possibly charging late fees, the owner or management company could also file to evict you from the property, and notify credit reporting agencies of your non-payment.
+A: Late charges could be incurred for failure to pay rent.
+In addition to possible late fees, the owner or management company could also file to evict you from the property, and notify credit reporting agencies of your non-payment.
 Other charges associated with a late rental payment could be required, depending on your lease provisions.

-Q: What repairs is the owner/management company required to make, and what should I do if they are not made to my satisfaction?
+Q: What repairs are the owner/management company required to make, and what should I do if they are not made to my satisfaction?

 Q: What is proper notice?

-A: Your lease will indicate the required notice period to vacate your apartment.
+A: Your lease will indicate the required notice period and how to deliver that notice to vacate your apartment.